 For detailed instructions on downloading your T2202, view our Frequently Asked Questions.

 Eligible Tuition Fees

-- application fees (but only if the student subsequently enrolls in the institution)
+- Application fees (but only if the student subsequently enrols in the institution)

 Eligible tuition fees do not include the following amounts: